Fascism: Fin de siècle era and lead up to World War I (1880–1914)

 French nationalist and reactionary monarchist Charles Maurras influenced fascism.
 Maurras promoted what he called integral nationalism, which called for the organic unity of a nation, and insisted that a powerful monarch was an ideal leader of a nation.
-Maurras distrusted what he considered the democratic mystification of the popular will that created an impersonal collective subject.
-He claimed that a powerful monarch was a personified sovereign who could exercise authority to unite a nation's people.
+Maurras claimed that a powerful monarch was a personified sovereign who could exercise authority to unite a nation's people.
 Fascists idealized Maurras' integral nationalism, but modified into a modernized revolutionary form - devoid of Maurras' monarchism.

 French revolutionary syndicalist Georges Sorel (1847-1922) promoted the legitimacy of political violence in his work Reflections on Violence (1908) and in other works in which he advocated radical syndicalist action to achieve a revolution to overthrow capitalism and the bourgeoisie through a general strike.
 In Reflections on Violence, Sorel emphasized need for a revolutionary political religion.
-Also in his work The Illusions of Progress (1908), Sorel denounced democracy as reactionary, stating that "nothing is more aristocratic than democracy".
-By 1909, after the failure of a syndicalist general strike in France, Sorel and his supporters left the radical left and went to the radical right, where they sought to merge militant Catholicism and French patriotism with their views—advocating anti-republican Christian French patriots as ideal revolutionaries.
-Initially, Sorel had officially been a revisionist of Marxism, but by 1910 he had announced his abandonment of socialist literature.
-In 1914, using an aphorism of Benedetto Croce, he claimed that "socialism is dead" because of the "decomposition of Marxism".
+By 1909, after the failure of a syndicalist general strike in France, Sorel and his supporters abandoned the radical left and went to the radical right, where they sought to merge militant Catholicism and French patriotism with their views—advocating anti-republican Christian French patriots as ideal revolutionaries.
 Sorel began to support reactionary Maurrassian nationalism beginning in 1909, and this influenced his works.
-Maurras held interest in merging his nationalist ideals with Sorelian syndicalism, known as Sorelianism, as a means to confront democracy.
-Maurras stated, "A socialism liberated from the democratic and cosmopolitan element fits nationalism well as a well made glove fits a beautiful hand."
+Maurras held interest in merging his nationalist ideals with Sorelian syndicalism as a means to confront democracy.